Catrionamcd/Woodstock-Project/README.md

 A section that describes all 18 holes on the golf course.
 A video to showcase the whole course.

-A section for booking tee times.
+A section for booking tee times for members of the club.

 ## Technology